 In fact, considering that the Ahadith speak of Bait-ulMaqdis

-always in conjunction with Qibla and never in conjuction with Israel,
+always in conjunction with Qibla and never

 In modern-day Arabic, the name of Jerusalem is al-Quds

 Some languages, such as Turkish, call Jerusalem using variations of this name (such as Kudüs).